HiroNewf/Network-Plus-Notes/README.md

     - When you use DHCP but no address is available you can use a link local address to communicate within your subnet
     - 169.254.0.1-169.254.255.254
         - First and last 256 addresses are reserved
-    - Your device will pick a link-local address then send an ARP request to make sure that said address is no in use by anyone else, then it assigns it to itself if it is available
+    - Your device will pick a link-local address then send an ARP request to make sure that said address is not in use by anyone else, then it assigns it to itself if it is available

 ## [Assigning IPv6 Addresses](https://www.youtube.com/watch?v=lfCFsniHsPk&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=32&ab_channel=ProfessorMesser)
 - DHCPv6